-- (4) Amount reported represents stock options granted during fiscal 2011.
+- (2) Amounts reported represent the range of performance share award payouts for the fiscal 2012 to fiscal 2014 performance period.
+Information regarding the performance share awards is set forth under "Performance Share Awards" beginning on page 50. - (3) Amounts reported represent stock options granted during fiscal 2012.
 Options have a ten-year term and vest ratably in three equal installments on each of the first, second and third year anniversaries of the date of grant.
-Additional information regarding stock options is set forth under "Stock Options" beginning on page 48. - (5) Amount reported represents the closing price of our common stock, as reported on the NYSE, on the date of grant of \$63.52. - (6) Amount reported represents the grant date fair value of performance share awards at target granted for the fiscal 2011 to fiscal 2013 performance period based on the closing price of our common stock, as reported on the NYSE, on the date of grant of \$60.98.
-These amounts are also set forth in the "Summary Compensation Table" on page 54 in the "Stock Awards" column. - (7) Amount reported for option awards represents the grant date fair value of \$20.59 per share, computed in accordance with FASB ASC Topic 718, of option awards made for fiscal 2011.
+Additional information regarding stock options is set forth under "Stock Options" on page 50. - (4) Amounts reported represent the closing price of our common stock, as reported on the NYSE, on the date of grant of \$28.225. - 59

+- (5) Amounts reported represent the grant date fair value of performance share awards at target granted for the fiscal 2012 to fiscal 2014 performance period based on the closing price of our common stock, as reported on the NYSE, on the date of grant of \$28.235.
+These amounts are also set forth in the "Summary Compensation Table" on page 55 in the "Stock Awards" column. - (6) Amounts reported for option awards represent the grant date fair value of \$8.60 per share, computed in accordance with FASB ASC Topic 718, of option awards made for fiscal 2012.
+These amounts are also set forth in the "Summary Compensation Table" on page 55 in the "Option Awards" column.
 The specific assumptions used in the valuation of the options are included in footnote (3) to the "Summary Compensation Table."
-Amount reported for Ms. Peterson's restricted stock award represents the grant date fair value based on the closing price of our common stock, as reported on the NYSE, on the date of grant of \$46.76.

-Outstanding Equity Awards at Fiscal Year-End for 2011
+Outstanding Equity Awards at Fiscal Year-End for 2012

-The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2011, the last day of fiscal 2011.
+The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2012, the last day of fiscal 2012.
 Specifically, it reflects all exercisable and unexercisable stock options, as well as unvested restricted stock awards and performance share awards.
-The restricted stock awards and performance share awards have a market or payout value equal to \$54.04, the closing price of our common stock, as reported on the NYSE, on October 31, 2011, the last day of fiscal 2011.
+The restricted stock awards and performance share awards have a market or payout value equal to \$42.22, the closing price of our common stock, as reported on the NYSE, on October 31, 2012, the last day of fiscal 2012.